 - There are strict laws on personal conduct, particularly in regard to intimacy and personal relationships, as well as the consumption and possession of alcohol.
 See Laws.

 - Activities such as having cheques dishonoured, non-payment of bills, fines or hotel bills, outstanding personal loans and local credit cards, are considered fraudulent acts in Qatar and may result in imprisonment.
 If you become involved in commercial or civil litigation it is possible that you will be prevented from departing Qatar until the matter is resolved.
 See Laws.

-- Australia does not have an Embassy or Consulate in Qatar.
-The Australian Embassy to the United Arab Emirates provides consular assistance to Australians in Qatar.
+- The Australian Embassy in Qatar is due to open later in 2016.
+In the meantime, the Australian Embassy to the United Arab Emirates will continue to provide consular assistance to Australians in Qatar.

 - See Travel Smart for general advice for all travellers.